Mara-Li/Knitting-bot/README.md

 - When a thread is created

 The bot will also remove user that lost the perm to see the thread.
 Normally, discord will remove the user from the thread, but it's not always the case.

+---

+## Thread Unarchiver

+A cool bot to use with this bot is [Thread Watcher](https://threadwatcher.xyz/)!